Lyceum/LyceumDocs.jl/docs/src/index.md

 Welcome to Lyceum, a framework for developing reinforcement learning, trajectory optimization, and other algorithms for continuous control problems in Julia.
-The primary goal of Lyceum is to increase research throughput by leverage the performance of Julia and its cutting-edge ecosystem to provide a better, faster tool for robotics and control researchers.
+The primary goal of Lyceum is to increase research throughput and creativity by leveraging the flexible, performant nature of Julia and its cutting-edge ecosystem.

 We hope the community can build on these tools to produce more creative (and performant!) methods.

-The Lyceum
-ecosystem is organized into several core packages:
+The Lyceum ecosystem is organized into several core packages:

 - [LyceumBase](https://github.com/Lyceum/LyceumBase.jl), a lightweight package consisting of common interface definitions and utilities used throughout Lyceum, such as the